The Wonder

 Take Control

 Head off times you’re tempted not to be nice by privately repeating one of the take-control phrases on the next page.
-Don’t let feeling awkward at first deter you from restating the phrase until you’re no longer tempted to be impatient, harsh or not nice in another way.
+Don’t let feeling awkward at first deter you from restating the phrase until you’re no longer tempted to be unkind or unfair to others or yourself.

 40